mkbradley2/psilocybin-cocaine-rct/README.md

-# Psilocybin-Assisted Therapy for Cocaine Use Disorder
+# Psilocybin-assisted Psychotherapy in the Treatment of Cocaine Use Disorder: A Randomized Controlled Trial
 ### Created by: Melissa Bradley
 ### Version: 05/27/2025

 ## Background
-This repository contains statistical analysis code for a randomized controlled trial comparing psilocybin-assisted therapy to placebo in individuals with cocaine use disorder.
+This repository contains statistical analysis code for a randomized controlled trial of psilocybin-assisted psychotherapy in the treatment of cocaine use disorder

 ## Overview

 - **Primary Outcomes:**
   - Percentage of days abstinent from cocaine
+  - Complete abstinence from cocaine
-  - Time to first cocaine lapse
+  - Time to first cocaine lapse after drug administration
-  - Sustained abstinence from cocaine

 - **Statistical Models and Tests:**
-  - T-Tests
+  - Wilcoxon rank-sum tests and independent samples t-tests
-  - MMRM (Mixed Models for Repeated Measures)
+  - Mixed Models for Repeated Measures (MMRMs)
   - Kaplan-Meier curve and Cox proportional hazards (Survival Analysis)
   - Fisher’s Exact Test
   - Firth’s penalized logistic regression
   - Hedges’ g effect sizes
-  - Post-hoc power simulations for all models

 ## Scripts